avk29/BreastCancerDetection_DeepLearning/README.md

 ## Conclusion
 - My current work focused on automating the detection and classification of breast cancer in mammogram images using deep learning approaches.

-- Due to the unavailablity of large and noise-free datasets, my experimentation that was based on a limited number of samples, manual noise-removal methods and different combinations of optimisers achieved a **maximum accuracy** of **88.8%**
+- Due to the unavailablity of large and noise-free datasets, the experimentation that was based on a limited number of samples, manual noise-removal methods and different combinations of optimisers achieved a **maximum accuracy** of **88.8%**

 ## Future Directions
 - In the future, I would like to automate the noise-removal process using sophisticated image processing techniques based on Median filters and Gaussian filters to name a few.

 - The automation would lead to the generation of a large number of samples which would better train the CNN and ultimately lead to a better accuracy.

-## Data Cleaning and Preprocessing
-- At the onset, it was observed that most of the images in the image datasets were not in a standardised format.
-The images contained noise in terms of annotations and artefacts which were introduced due to malfunctioning of the device and/or poor illumination.

-- Proceeding further, the annotated images were filtered out and the artefacts were eliminated by creating a uniform black background in a subset of the images.

-- These processes were manually performed (leading to fewer samples) and in the future I would like to automate them.

 ## Datasets Used